The lowest advertised price for this hotel right now is x. We think you can do better with us.

 The Siam Hotel in Bangkok, Thailand

 Rise early and call your butler for breakfast to be delivered to your suite.
 Take a walk along the Chao Phraya River.
 Join the resort’s guest practitioner for some breezy vinyasas on the outdoor yoga deck.
 Recline by the riverside infinity pool.
 Order a traditional Thai whiskey soda to sip poolside.
-Dine on homemade curries in a former private residence that entertained glitterati including Jackie Kennedy and John Rockefeller.
+And dine on homemade curries in a former private residence that entertained glitterati including Jackie Kennedy and John Rockefeller.

 Location of The Siam Hotel